 These activities are designed for pair and group work.
 The activities follow the introduction of new structures and vocabulary, and provide important practice in listening and speaking.

 The students can complete these activities individually, writing their responses in their exercise books.
-The answers are provided in this guide.
+The answers are provided in this guide (in the lesson notes).